immutables/immutables.github.io/src/pages/eugene-hds.md

 hardware and software components.
 It was shown to our investors and interested companies, including Ingram Micro, Toyota, Amazon.

-Here's HDS team in Plainfield, IA, 2021 (IIRC)
+Here's HDS team in Plainfield, IA, 2022

 <img alt="HDS team 2021" src="/pix/hds-team.jpg" width=600>